-Despite the significant success, these works fail to address an inherent problem of the language-guided image retrieval task: the ambiguity of the training data triplets, \ie, \textbf{triplet ambiguity}.
-Triplet ambiguity originates from the annotation process in which annotators, focusing on single data triplet, frequently describe simple properties such as color, while neglecting more fine-grained details, such as location and style.
+Despite the significant success, these works fail to address an inherent problem of the composed image retrieval task: the ambiguity of the training data triplets, \ie, \textbf{triplet ambiguity}.
+Triplet ambiguity originates from the annotation process where annotators focus on single data triplet, and frequently describe simple properties such as color and size, while neglecting more fine-grained details, such as location and style.
 Consequently, many noisy triplets exist where candidate images meet the requirement of the composed query but are not annotated as the desired ground-truth target image, especially when the relative caption is brief.
-Fig.~\ref{fig:intro} shows examples that apart from the true match marked with\!~ , the other two candidate images marked with could also serve as the target image of the composed query.
-The noisy triplets lead to multiple false-negative candidates capable of fulfilling the same modification text, compromising the representation learning of the model.
-It is because the metric learning objective in this task aims to push away these false-negative samples from the composed query.
-We empirically verify that triplet ambiguity does exist in the language-guided image retrieval task in Sec.~\!\ref{subsec:ambiguity}.
-Specifically, we compare the batch-based classification (mostly used in previous works) with a global-wise classification.
-We find that such a global-wise classification significantly degrades the performance, validating our assumption on triplet ambiguity.
+Similar annotation ambiguity is also observed in pair-wise data\!~\citep{wray2021semantic,falcon2022feature} and remains challenging.
+As shown in Fig.\!~2, existing methods treat composed image retrieval as an instance-level retrieval, that is, given a reference pair (comprising a reference image and a relative caption), only the annotated target image is considered as the correct image to retrieve.
+In fact, due to the limitation of the text description, many candidate images within the dataset are semantically similar to the point of being identical, but are treated as the negative counterparts, thus producing many noisy triplets.
+These noisy triplets compromises the representation learning of the single compositor, since the metric learning objective in this task aims to push away these false-negative samples from the composed query.
+Empirically, we verify the existence of triplet ambiguity in Sec.~\!\ref{subsec:ambiguity}.